Manheim Central High School: Football

 Manheim Central High School has an accomplished football team.
-Head Coach George Male fielded the first undefeated team in 1981 who were captained by Rick Smith and Tim O'Shea.
-Smith has been the Middle School head coach for more than 20 years.
 In 2003, the Barons had an undefeated season and were the Pennsylvania Interscholastic Athletic Association Triple-A State Champions.
 Also, in 2009, the team went undefeated all the way up to the state championship game, where they were named the runner-up.
 The 2009 team had a 15–1 record.

 In 2011, the team suffered a detrimental loss to the team; four student-athletes died in a two-car accident on January 16.
 Nick Bryson, Cody Hollinger, John Griffith, and Devaughn Lee had attempted to get air in a teammate's car.
 When they landed, they spun sideways into the other lane and were hit broadside, which sent the car flipping into a nearby field.
 That year for the team became about adversity and the ability to overcome it.
 With four crucial players gone, the team was young and inexperienced.
 The first game of the 2011 season was filled with emotion and was dedicated to the boys who died in the accident.
 The game had four touchdowns, for a total of 28 points.
 The town speculated that each touchdown represented one of the boys and the total represented another teammate who had died in another car accident, due to a brain aneurysm in 2010.
 The Barons finished that season 8–3, defying the odds.

 In 2018, Manheim Central made it to the championship game of the state playoffs, but was defeated by Penn Hills.

 Matt Nagy, former head coach of the National Football League's Chicago Bears, quarterbacked the football team in 1994 and 1995.
 Under Nagy, the Barons went 26–2 as he recorded 3,500 career passing yards and was named Lancaster County Most Valuable Player in his senior year.